dbacinski/Android-Testing-With-Kotlin/docs/Unit-Testing-Mockito.md

 [...]
 }
 ```
-In order to create stubbed object with Mockito we have to invoke Mockito.mock() method.
+In order to create stubbed object with Mockito we have to invoke `Mockito.mock()` method.

 What?
-You said mock()?
+You said `mock()`?
 Yes, the name of the method is a bit misleading, because Mockito is creating objects that can be both Stubs and Mocks using single method called `mock()`.
 This probably why many people confused Stubs and Mocks.
 You can read more about diffrences between mocks and stubs in this [article](https://martinfowler.com/articles/mocksArentStubs.html) by Martin Fowler.

 Getting back to the topic.
 We would like to force `loginRepositorStub` stub to always return `true` for any input values.
 To do that we have at least two options.
-We can use `when` syntax and do it like this `Mockito.`when`(loginRepositoryStub.login(any(), any())).thenReturn(Observable.just(true))`.
-The problem is that `when` is a keyword in Kotlin and it doesn’t look good.
+We can use `when` syntax and do it like this `Mockito.’when’(loginRepositoryStub.login(any(), any())).thenReturn(Observable.just(true))`.
+The problem is that `when` is a keyword in Kotlin and we have to escape method name.
 Fortunately Mockito also supports [BDD](https://en.wikipedia.org/wiki/Behavior-driven_development) syntax and we can achive the same result using `given(loginRepositoryStub.login(any(), any())).willReturn(Observable.just(true))`.
 Now for any credentials passed to login method we always get Observable with true value.

 ```kotlin
 val loginRepositoryStub = mock(LoginRepository::class.java)